The UI(User Interface) Allows a user to interact with your application. More info

 See in Glossary.

-A CanvasGroup component is present and forces a new batch, ie. when displaying the drop down list of a combo box on top of the rest.
+CanvasInjectionIndex, where a CanvasGroup component is present and forces a new batch, such as when it displays the drop down list of a combo box on top of the rest.

 Different Material Instance, Rect clipping, Texture, or A8TextureUsage, where Unity can only batch together objects with identical materials, masking, textures, and texture alpha channel usage.

 |GameObject Count||How many GameObjectsThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info